(Disclosure: Some of the links below may be affiliate links)

 If you want to learn about advanced strategies, short selling stocks is also very interesting.

-I tried not to go too much into details in this article since it was an advanced subject.
+I tried not to go too much into detail in this article since it was an advanced subject.
 Would you want more details on stock options?
-And what about futures for the next installment.
+And what about the future for the next installment?

 Have you ever used stock options?